SiobhanP1/nature-quiz/README.md

 ### 'Next Question' Button

 The 'Next Question' button becomes visible whenever the user checks an answer.
-Clicking the 'Next Question' button removes the old question and displays a new question and set of answer options.
+Clicking the 'Next Question' button removes the old question and displays a new question and new set of answer options.

 ### End of Quiz Message and Final Score